Scrappage program: Ireland

 The Republic of Ireland introduced a scrappage scheme for a second time on 10 December 2009 which offered €1,500 for cars ten years or older.
 The discount was on the Vehicle Registration Tax and could only be used on cars that had emissions that did not exceed 140g/km.
 In 2010, the scheme value was reduced to €1,250 per scrapped car and the end date for the scheme was set for 30 June 2011.
 The first-ever scrappage scheme ran in the early-1990s.

 India

 The government of India in Union Budget 2021, has introduced Voluntary Vehicle Scrappage Policy to eliminate the inefficient and polluting vehicles.
-According the policy, private vehicles above 20 years and commercial vehicles above 15 years will have to undergo fitness test at authorized fitness center.
+According to the policy, private vehicles above 20 years and commercial vehicles above 15 years will have to undergo fitness test at authorized fitness center.
 Only those vehicles are that are deemed to be fit will be allowed to run, and rest will be sent in vehicle scrap yard.
 The government has also planning to introduce "Green Tax" under which transport vehicles older than 8 years will be charged a Green Tax at the time of renewal of fitness certificate, at the rate of 10–25% of road tax.

 Earlier entrepreneurs were reluctant to enter vehicle scrappage business in India, but with the formal introduction of vehicle scrappage policy, automobile recycling industry in India will get giant boost.

+Apart from the voluntary vehicle scrappage policy, India also has a mandatory vehicle scrappage policy which is applicable in National capital region (NCR), where in any diesel vehicle older then 10yr and patrol vehicles older then 15yr can not ply in the region.